 - If a Scholarship is not offered through the Direct Domestic Admissions process the:

 - Scholarship Owner is responsible for convening a Selection Committee (as required).
 The Selection Committee includes at least three people and has regard to gender and diversity balance.
 The Committee may consider more than one scholarship; and

 - Head of the Scholarship Owner’s organisational unit (Dean/Director) approves selection decisions.

 - Applicants meet the prescribed eligibility requirements before being considered for selection for a scholarship.

-- Where multiple academic scholarships are being offered to a single student that will take them over the financial limit at the point of commencement, the student is offered the best possible package of scholarships.
+- Where multiple scholarships are being offered to a student that will take them over the financial limit at the point of commencement, the student is offered the best possible package of scholarships.
 This is established based on the priorities as follows:

 - Awarding the scholarship combination that gives the highest total value.